The Libyan Fertiliser Company is located at Marsa el Brega, on the Mediterranean coast, about 700 kilometers east of the Libyan capital Tripoli.

 Partnering For Success

-Established in February 2009, the Libyan Norwegian Fertiliser Company is the only producer of mineral fertiliser in Libya.
-The company was established as an international partnership between Libyan industry and Norway’s world leading fertiliser company Yara to develop NOC’s long existing fertiliser complex at Marsa el Brega.
+Established in February 2009, the Libyan Fertiliser Company is the only producer of mineral fertiliser in Libya.
+The company was established as a partnership between Libyan industry between NOC & LIA at NOC’s long existing fertiliser complex at Marsa el Brega.

-Lifeco is a joint venture between Libya’s National Oil Corporation (NOC) and the Libyan Investment Authority (LIA), which control 25% of the shares each, and Yara International, which holds the remaining 50% of the shares.
+LIFECO is a joint venture between Libya’s National Oil Corporation (NOC – 75% Shares) and the Libyan Investment Authority (LIA – 25% Shares)

-Lifeco will benefit from Yara’s technological and operational know-how, including its worldwide standards for safe and efficient plant operation and maintenance.
-Yara systematically collects and shares crucial learning and best practices from its 24 ammonia plants and 12 urea plants.
-Key Lifeco staff will participate in Yara’s Technical Network, in order for Lifeco to benefit from this knowledge pool and to offer international development opportunities to Lifeco’s Libyan staff.
+LIFECO will benefit from NOC`s technological and operational know-how, including its worldwide standards for safe and efficient plant operation and maintenance ..
+Key LIFECO staff will participate in NOC Technical Network, in order for LIFECO to benefit from this knowledge pool and to offer international development opportunities to LIFECO general staff.

 Libya’s fertiliser industry has been developed based on the country’s energy resources.
-The establishment of the Lifeco and its integration with Yara’s network brings the Libyan industry into the global fertiliser industry and market, opening for production growth and market expansion.
-The fertiliser industry is truly global, and Yara is its most global player, with production in a dozen countries, presence in about 50, and sales to around 120.
-Yara’s annual production capacity of fertiliser stands at about 20 million tonnes, and Yara is selling about 30 million tonnes annually in all parts of the world.
+The establishment of the LIFECO and its integration with NOC`s network brings the industry into the global fertiliser industry and market, opening for production growth and market expansion.

-The Lifeco partnership aims to modernize and upgrade the production plants and processes at Marsa el Brega; optimizing and increasing plant efficiency and output, and to secure international market access.
+The LIFECO partnership aims to modernize and upgrade the production plants and processes at Marsa el Brega; optimizing and increasing plant efficiency and output, and to secure international market access.
 In the longer term, the company will evaluate the establishment of new production facilities – largely dependent on supplies of natural gas and global market prospects.
-Through SOC, NOC has developed a local structure and an organization with excellent knowledge of the fertiliser plants, and a complete well-structured services department.
-Combined with Yara’s unique global network and international position, this provides a solid foundation for making the partnership an industrial and commercial success.
+Through SOC, NOC has developed a local structure and an organization with excellent knowledge of the fertiliser plants, and a complete well-structured services department .. this will provides a solid foundation for making the partnership an industrial and commercial success.

 The joint venture has been established primarily to produce and market mineral fertiliser from Libya’s only ammonia/urea complex, at Marsa el Brega, formerly owned by the Sirte Oil Company (SOC).
 The partnership agreement calls for optimization and upgrading of existing plants, as well as the potential development of additional fertiliser production plants in Libya.